-Humidifiers are invaluable solutions for helping to relieve the adverse effects of dry wintry air, alleviate symptoms of the common cold and certain respiratory illnesses, protect valuable belongings, and boost your overall comfort indoors throughout the year.
+Humidifiers are invaluable solutions for helping to relieve the adverse effects of dry wintry air, alleviate common cold symptoms and certain respiratory illnesses, and boost your overall comfort.
 Just as a dehumidifier reduces the amount of moisture in excessively humid air, a humidifier works in the opposite way by adding moisture to excessively dry air.
-Using a humidifier regularly helps you create a healthier and more comfortable space during the colder months or year-round.
+Using a humidifier regularly helps you create a healthier and more comfortable space during the cold months or year-round.

-When shopping for a humidifier, it's helpful to understand how these appliances work, how to choose from the range of types, and what to expect during operation and maintenance.
+When shopping for a humidifier, it's helpful to understand how they work, how to choose from the range of types, and what to expect in terms of operation and maintenance.
 To get information on these topics and more, we have devised this list of our most frequently asked questions about humidifiers.

 For easy accessibility to the questions in this article, use the list below: